Frequently Asked Questions

 The Museum’s Picnic Basket Cafe offers a wide selection of healthy and delicious sandwiches, soups and salads, as well as wholesome snacks, sides and beverages.
 The kids’ menu includes a child-sized sandwich on whole wheat bread with an apple, yogurt or chips and a drink.

 Click here to download our menu!

 Can I bring my own food into the Museum?
 Are picnic facilities available?

-Families can bring food to the Museum’s outdoor Garden Pavilion and Waterfall Patio.
+Families can bring food to the Museum’s outdoor Garden Pavilion.
 These facilities are available on a first come, first serve basis.
 Outside food is not allowed within the Museum or Picnic Basket Cafe.
 Families are also welcome to leave for lunch and return the same day with a Magic House admission sticker.